-When a report is made, the Title IX

-Coordinator or Deputy will assess the

-complaint to determine whether or not the

-complaint falls under the jurisdiction of this

-Policy.
-If so, it will be assigned for

-investigation.
-A Title IX Investigator or

-Investigators (depending on the complaint

-and/or as determined by the Title IX

-Coordinator) will investigate the complaint

-by conducting preliminary interviews,

-providing the parties and the Hearing Officer

-with a summary of facts, and then

-examining the parties and witnesses at a live hearing.
-The parties' Advisors may also conduct examinations and cross-examinations at the hearing.
+When a report is made, the Title IX Coordinator or Deputy will assess the Students can contact the Campus Police complaint to determine whether or not the Department by calling 508-565-1000 or the complaint falls under the jurisdiction of this Easton Police Department at 508-230-3322 Policy.
+If so, it will be assigned for or by dialing 911 from a cell phone.
+If the investigation.
+A Title IX Investigator or alleged criminal behavior did not occur in Investigators (depending on the complaint Easton, students should contact local law and/or as determined by the Title IX enforcement in the appropriate jurisdiction.
+Coordinator) will investigate the complaint Campus Police can assist in contacting the by conducting preliminary interviews, Easton Police Department or any other law providing the parties and the Hearing Officer enforcement agency. with a summary of facts, and then examining the parties and witnesses at a live hearing.
+The parties' Advisors may also conduct examinations and crossexaminations at the hearing.
 The Hearing Officer will submit to the Associate Vice President for Student Affairs/Dean of Students a written report containing factual findings, a determination of policy violation based on the preponderance of evidence standard, and any sanctions.
 The Associate Vice President for Student Affairs/Dean of Students will review the report, ensure that the findings and determinations are supported by the facts, and provide a copy of the Hearing Officer's report to the parties.